2/20/2025

 Mitchell Krebs

-Yeah, I can I'll start.
-I'll take maybe I'll go with the second question first, and then and then we'll hit Kensington second.
-Just on on Rochester, I'll offer up a couple of comments and then make you can give Joe some additional detail.
-Yeah, we did place a little bit more of that direct to pad material that we call DTP.
-In the fourth quarter, I think about 3 million tons that went out onto the leach pad came from material and that's previously mined higher grade, slightly larger size material more like a couple of inch size.
-And we did that to really offset some some crusher downtime that we took during the quarter to take care of a few items that had been identified, you know, leading up to the fourth quarter and we pulled some 20 first quarter 2025 planned maintenance into the fourth quarter and decided to take care of those items just to set us up better for a good strong clean 2025.
-So that did impact slightly the the crush size in the in the in the fourth quarter and and was really the driver to the slightly lighter silver production.
-And when you think about 2025, you know, we'll crush probably right around 30 million tons and then place on top of that another probably five or six million tons of that direct to pad material.
-You know, the limit on the permit limit on the crusher is 32 million tons.
-So that direct to pad material is profitable and it gives us an opportunity to kind of exceed that that permit limit on the on the crusher does have a slight impact on on recovery given that larger crush size, but it's it's profitable profitable material and just I'd say on the crush size overall the the progress toward the 5-8 school continued to make a lot of progress that can give you some additional details on that.
-I know we've we've run a couple of of specific campaigns focused on hitting that in the in December and again in January and we've definitely the crusher has proven its ability to deliver that 5-8 inch product that we that we're targeting.
-But Mick, do you want to fill any blanks on that and then also hit the Kensington question?
+Yeah, I can, I'll start, I'll take, maybe I'll go with the second question first and then we'll hit Kensington second.
+Just on Rochester, I'll offer up a couple of comments and then Mick, you can give Joe some additional detail.
+Yeah, we did place a little bit more of that direct to pad material that we call DTP in the fourth quarter.
+I think about 3 million tons that went out onto the leach pad. came from that material.
+And that's previously mined, higher grade, slightly larger size material, more like a couple of inch size.
+And we did that to really offset some crusher downtime that we took during the quarter to take care of a few items that had been identified leading up to the fourth quarter.
+And we pulled some first quarter 2025 planned maintenance into the fourth quarter and, and decided to take care of those items just to set us up better for a good, strong, clean 2025.
+So that did impact slightly the, the, the, the crush size in the, in the, in the fourth quarter and, and, and was really the driver to the, the, the slightly lighter silver production.
+And when you think about 2025, you know, we'll, we'll, crush probably right around 30 million tons and then place on top of that another probably five or six million tons of that direct to pad material.
+You know, the limit on the, the permit limit on the crusher is 32 million tons.
+So that direct to pad material is profitable and it gives us an opportunity to kind of exceed that, that, that permit limit on the, on the crusher does have a slight impact on, on recovery given that larger crush size, but it's, It's profitable material.
+And just I'd say on the crush size overall, the progress toward the 5'8 goal continued to make a lot of progress.
+Mick can give you some additional details on that.
+I know we've run a couple of specific campaigns focused on hitting that in December and again in January.
+And we've definitely, the crusher has proven its ability to deliver that 5'8 product that we're targeting.
+But Mick, do you want to fill any blanks? on that and then also hit the Kensington question.

 speaker